munificent/craftinginterpreters/book/the-lox-language.md

 ```

 Unlike in, say, Ruby, the parentheses are mandatory in this case.
 If you leave them
-off, it doesn't *call* the function, it just refers to it.
+off, the name doesn't *call* the function, it just refers to it.

 A language isn't very fun if you can't define your own functions.
 In Lox, you do
 that with <span name="fun">`fun`</span>.